uber-node/ringpop-common/docs/partitions.md

 connections from and to port `3000`: then no packet will leave `a`, and we will have a partition.
-However, this misses the fact that ephemeral connections are used for relaying traffic between nodes, and, in this case, connection from `127.0.0.1:43323` (`a`) to `127.0.0.1:3001` is established and not blocked.
+However, this misses the fact that ephemeral connections are used for relaying traffic between nodes, and, in this case, connection from `127.0.0.1:43323` (`a`) to `127.0.0.1:3001` is established and... misses the firewall!
 While we could block port `3001` too, but, with more nodes, that would create a cluster with N partitions (N being the number of nodes) -- not what we want.
 In our example, we want two partitions.

-To restrict traffic between two sets of nodes for real, the following approaches were investigated:
+To restrict traffic between two sets of nodes, the following alternative approaches were investigated:

 1. Put each process to a cgroup, and block traffic based on the cgroup id ([more information][1]).
-This would work without changes to `tick-cluster`, however, as of beginning of 2016, it was non-trivial to find a distribution which supports iptables rules per cgroup out of the box.
+This would work without changes to `tick-cluster`, however, as of beginning of 2016, it was non-trivial to find a Linux distribution which supports both iptables rules for cgroups and kernel support out of the box.
 2. Change `tick-cluster` to bind to separate IPs, rather than ports.
 E.g.
    `127.0.0.1:3000` for `a`, `127.0.0.2:3000` for `b`, etc. Then it is easy to write firewall rules that work per IP.
+We tried this too, but turns out tchannel is not very selective about the source IPs of the ephemeral connections.
+In the end, this didn't work neither for Node, nor for Go.
-3. Spawn two clusters on two physical machines manually.
+3. Spawn two clusters on two or more physical machines, and connect them together.

 In the end, we settled with (3).